-Consumers take action and buy products and services on response to the readily available information.
-And as your company's reputation is based on the information available online, ensuring that you have a sterling reputation and no negative copy or inaccurate information about your company or what you offer, is absolutely essential.
+Consumers take action and buy products and services in response to readily available information.
+And as your company's reputation is based on the information available online, ensuring that you have a sterling reputation and no negative copy or inaccurate information about your company or what you offer is absolutely essential.

 Your online reputation involves your company website, business blog, and your engagement with social media.
 These things you control, but the rest you generally do not.

-Consumer's social media channels, websites and blogs have an impact as do review sites, video and more.
-Taking control of, or at least influencing, these media channels can reset the board for a company.
+Consumer's social media channels, websites, and blogs have an impact as do review sites, videos, and more.
+Taking control of, or at least influencing these media channels can reset the board for a company.

 What people think of your company does not only involve the way in which your customers and target audience feel about your brand.
 It is also essential to be concerned about a broader sphere that includes your employees, community members, competitors, and others.

-Your trade name impacts the way in which your target group interacts with your company, however, the reputation associated with your business impacts the way in which all your encompassing network interacts with your company.
+Your trade name impacts how your target group interacts with your company; however, the reputation associated with your business impacts how your encompassing network interacts with your company.

 This is where relationships with influencers in your industry are a big help.
 The better your reputation becomes, the better it tends to continue to grow.
 But the inverse is also true.
 The broken window theory applies to reputation as well.
 When a company has a damaged reputation, it can easily snowball downhill and become exponentially worse.

-You can use reputation monitoring systems like TalkWalker, Google Alerts, SEMRush, and others.
-Unlike building your company's reputation, which centers on what you want people to write and think about your company, reputation monitoring concerns what individuals are saying about it.
-Keeping tabs on your reputation concerns maintaining a close watch on the platforms that consumers use to engage with other people about your company, and the platforms that they use to engage with your company.
+You can use reputation monitoring systems like TalkWalker, Google Alerts, SEMRush, and others, unlike building your company's reputation, which centers on what you want people to write and think about your company, reputation monitoring concerns what individuals are saying about it.
+Keeping tabs on your reputation concerns maintaining a close watch on the platforms consumers use to engage with other people about your company and the platforms they use to engage with your company.
 This will enable you to make adjustments so that you can maintain an excellent and accurate image of your company and what you offer.

 According to the Davies and Miles corporate reputation review entitled, Reputation Management: Theory versus Practice, reputation in terms of business, involves three things: